Today’s Topic: Kids Staying Up Too Late

 We live in an anxious, overstimulating culture, visual and auditory information coming at us all hours of the day, without enough physical movement to process, purge and rest in the non-verbal, creative part of our brains.

 Generalized anxiety is highest in rich countries like the U.S., Australia, and New Zealand.

 You could solve this problem by moving your family to a country with lower levels of anxiety, relaxed people, reduced mental stimulation, and an abundance of nature and watch your daughters drift peacefully off to sleep at the end of a day.

 If that isn’t on your bucket list for 2020, let’s move to something else you have control over.

-Helpful Tips When Kids are Staying Up Late
+Helpful Tips With Kids Staying Up Too Late

 You could help your daughters create an environment that is more conducive to rest and relaxation.
 For example:

 -Time for the girls to sit, talk, and process the day with each other.